Is Breakfast Actually Important for My Health? [A Dietitian’s Take]

 “I’m not hungry first thing in the morning”

+Having breakfast when you don’t feel like eating is not a good idea.
 If you’re not hungry, there is no need to have breakfast first thing in the morning.
 There’s nothing to be gained from forcing yourself to eat when you’re not hungry.
 In fact, your body will let you know when it needs more energy so simply wait until you do get hungry to eat.

 If you have a job with structured hours, you might want to practice seeing how long it takes you to feel hungry on a weekend.